Skip to content

 Performance

 PP-YOLOE+ is engineered for a balance between accuracy and speed.
-While specific metrics vary, it is generally considered computationally efficient, making it suitable for real-time applications.
+While specific metrics vary (see table below), it is generally considered computationally efficient, making it suitable for various applications.

 Use Cases